End to End: Can Flyers trust Michal Neuvirth as No. 1 goalie?

 Paone

 My answer to this question doesn't necessarily have to do with Neuvirth's talent.
 I do think he is a talented goaltender, but much like with every other goaltender in the league, he has his flaws.
 And some of those flaws are more prevalent then others.
 For example, he, like the rest of the Flyers, was incredibly inconsistent this season.
-Hence the career-low numbers, which make the timing of his in-season contract extension curious.
+Hence his low numbers, which made the timing of his in-season contract extension curious.

 Hello, free agency.